icopy-site/awesome/docs/awesome/awesome-kustomize.md

 > A curated and collaborative list of awesome Kustomize resources.

 [Kustomize](https://kustomize.io) introduces a template-free way to customize Kubernetes manifests.
-It's extensible and uses a purely declarative approach to configuration customization, which will help you efficiently manage your Infrastructure as a code (IaC).
+It's extensible and uses a purely declarative approach to configuration customization, helping you efficiently manage your Infrastructure as Code (IaC).

 Contributions are welcome, add links through [pull requests](https://github.com/aabouzaid/awesome-kustomize/pulls) or create an issue to start a discussion.